 The truth is, statistically, as a male in my 30s, suicide is the most likely thing to kill me.
 Read that again.
 Shocking, right?

-It is the leading cause of death to men in their 30s - more than cancer, AIDS, coronavirus.
+It is the leading cause of death in men in their 30s - more than cancer, AIDS, and coronavirus.
 And yet everyone is so chicken shit to talk about it.

 "It will make me seem weak.
 I can't show vulnerability"; it's too uncomfortable to ask my mate how he is really doing?"